Transfers of Local Business Tax Receipts

 New Business Location

-Local Business Tax Receipts may be transferred to a new location when there is proof of zoning approval, payment of the transfer fee and surrender of the current original receipt.
+Local Business Tax Receipts may be transferred to a new location when there is proof of zoning approval, payment of the transfer fee.
 A new application must be completed.

 Lost or Destroyed Business Tax Receipt